 Swim Lanes and Columns

 To keep the board organized visually, Teams use horizontal swim lanes and vertical columns to create a rough grid.
-At the front of a swim lane is their Product Backlog Item (or User Story).
+At the front of a swim lane is their Product Backlog Item (e.g. User Story or task).
 Then there is a series of columns moving left to right (instinctive to how we read English text), indicating progress of that Backlog Item through the Sprint.

-One specific, and often encountered belief, is that a Sprint Backlog must contain tasks, which is not the case at all.
 Tasks are not a required element of the Sprint Backlog.
-Some Teams only task on the fly, so they don’t note them in the Backlog.
-But if tasks are included, it’s recommended that they’re decomposed into parts small enough to be completed in a day or less, so that Team members can share tangible progress on a daily basis.
+If tasks are included, it’s recommended that they’re decomposed into parts small enough to be completed in a day or less, so that Team members can share tangible progress on a daily basis.
 If the PBIs are already very small – perhaps completed by two people in a couple of days – then breaking them down further into tasks is probably not productive.

 “Finished” or “Complete” vs “Story Accepted”